Launching a Podcast

 Now, audio blogs (or audio journals, as they were also known) weren’t online shows or anything.
 The Internet was still in its infancy back then, after all.
 We didn’t have computers to record our audio on either.

-Instead, when audio journalling, people would record their personal thoughts or experiences on cassette tapes using portable tape recorders.
-These recordings were similar to modern-day personal podcasts but were limited to offline sharing with friends, family, or a small circle of acquaintances.
+Instead, when audio journaling, people would record their personal thoughts or experiences on cassette tapes using portable tape recorders.
+These recordings were similar to modern-day podcast content but were limited to offline sharing with friends, family, or a small circle of acquaintances.

 When the internet took off in the 1990s, some radio stations and comedy shows offered downloadable versions of their audio content.
 These still weren’t podcasts as we know them today, but they were close.